Lucia's Blog: 2022

 “Preach the word; be ready in season and out of season; reprove, rebuke, and exhort, with complete patience and teaching.”
 (2 Timothy 4:2)

-Paul’s second charge to Timothy is to preach the Word and be ready in season and out of season.
+Paul’s second charge to Timothy is to preach the Word and be ready in and out of season.
 Timothy’s preaching was to be “urgent in season.”

 1. He must be ready to preach anytime and everywhere (Romans 12:12).